Peg Perego Primo Viaggio 4-35 Review

 Ease of Install - Without the Base

-This seat has a European belt path that is color coded.
-This means the shoulder portion of the vehicle belt wraps around the back of the carrier and threads under a clip to hold it in place.
-The lap portion of the belt travels across the lower portion of the carrier.
-The vehicle belt is easy to install on this seat and it
+This seat has a color-coded European belt path, which means the shoulder portion of the vehicle belt wraps around the carrier's back and threads under a clip to hold it in place.
+The lap portion of the belt travels across the lower part of the carrier.

 Ease of Use